KrzysztofKowalczyk/micronaut-couchbase-example/readme.md

 ## Direct couchbase usage (no micronaut)

 First have a look at [DirectCouchbaseTest](src/test/java/micronaut/couchbase/DirectCouchbaseTest.java) which configures couchbase client manually.
-Couchbase SDK went through complete rewrite betwee 2.x and 3.x branches, hence don't commit to old one.
+Couchbase SDK went through complete rewrite betwee 2.x and 3.x branches, hence don't use the old one as migration can be painful.

 This class extends a [AbstractCouchbaseTest](src/test/java/micronaut/couchbase/AbstractCouchbaseTest.java) which setup a whole instance of Couchbase running inside docker image.
 It is using https://www.testcontainers.org/ but I am not reusing existing Couchbase image as it clashed with Micronaut and/or new SDK.
-It created an instance with different values hardcoded in [initCluster.sh](src/test/resources/initCluster.sh).
+It creates an instance with values hardcoded in [initCluster.sh](src/test/resources/initCluster.sh).

 ## Using micronaut to configure and inject Couchbase components